SaurabhWalde/Data_Visualization_Project/README.md

-# Task 2: Data Visualization & Storytelling
+# Data Visualization & Storytelling

 ## Objective
 Create visualizations that convey a compelling story using **Superstore.csv** and tools like Tableau or Power BI.